openstreetmap/stateofthemap-2022/calls/academic.md

 Abstracts are to be submitted online in plain-text format (no images or figures).

 Abstracts will be evaluated by the scientific committee.
-Authors of selected abstracts will be invited to deliver an oral presentation during the Academic Track sessions at the online conference or to present a poster (in case a poster session will be organised).
+Authors of selected abstracts will be invited to deliver an oral presentation during the Academic Track sessions at the conference or to present a poster (in case a poster session will be organised).
 Building on top of the successful Proceedings of the Academic Track at [State of the Map 2019](https://zenodo.org/record/3405431#.XiXKJ3VKgQ8), [State of the Map 2020](https://zenodo.org/record/3928675#.YFix5ud7lPY), and [State of the Map 2021](https://zenodo.org/record/5116434#.YisB5npBy00), selected abstracts will be published as a collection, each with a distinct Digital Object Identifier (DOI) in [Zenodo](https://zenodo.org/), an open access online repository.

 The 2019 and 2020 Academic Track resulted in a [special issue](https://www.mdpi.com/journal/ijgi/special_issues/OpenStreetMap) of the [ISPRS International Journal of Geo-Information](https://www.mdpi.com/journal/ijgi).
 Similarly, the scientific committee may seek to further disseminate the contributions to this conference by investigating the organization of a special issue in a relevant, open access, scientific journal.
 In such a case, authors of the selected abstracts will be invited to submit a full paper to this special issue.
 Successful submissions may benefit from partial or full waiver of publication fees.